Last Updated on July 2, 2026 by Daniel Globe

 In London, tipping is a polite gesture rather than an obligation, with modest amounts appreciated across services.
-In restaurants, leaving 10-15% of the bill is common, but check if gratuity’s included.
-For taxis and hotels, small tips—like rounding up fares or leaving a few pounds—are customary.
+In restaurants, leaving 10-15% of the bill is common, but many venues now add an automatic 12.5% service charge, so it’s worth checking your bill before adding extra.
+For taxis and hotels, small tips — like rounding up fares or leaving a few pounds — are customary.
 Tipping guides, delivery staff, and beauty professionals around 10% shows appreciation.
-If you’re curious about specific services or situations, more details will help you navigate London’s subtle tipping etiquette smoothly.
+If you’re curious about specific services or situations, more details will help you navigate London’s tipping etiquette smoothly.

 Key Takeaways